pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

    1. Genotypes in KGGSEE objects(generated in `Gene-based association analysis <#gene-based-association-analysis>`_).
 Here genotypes in GTEx v8 were used as example input.
 When computing the eQTLs/isoQTLs of certain tissue, only subjects simultaneously containg genotype data and expression data were used;

-   2. Gene expression data of certain tissues corresponding to genotype data from the same subject.
+   2. Gene expression data of certain tissues corresponding to genotype data from the same subject;

+   3. Subject information, such as subject ID and covariates.

     .. code:: shell